Zee & Zoey’s Spay/Neuter Series – Making Sense of Cat Overpopulation When the Numbers Don’t Add Up

 The dots have to be connected for people to understand – by promoting spay/neuter, cats are healthier and better behaved.
 As a result of that, far less of them will be brought to shelters for undesirable traits such as aggressive fighting and urine spraying that spay/neuter corrects.
 Less of them will be dumped on the streets with the potential to mate and contribute to the population of outdoor cat colonies – and those cats that do live on the streets can be managed and controlled through TNR efforts.
 The message that adopting a cat into your family can improve the quality of a person’s life needs to be heard loud and clear.
 A cat can decrease our depression, stress and anxiety levels.
 They can also lower our blood pressure and decrease the risk of heart attack and stroke and they make loving and devoted companions.

 Let’s face it, we need the message of responsible spay/neuter to go viral like Keyboard Cat.
 We need our school systems to teach the virtues of spay/neuter as part of the curriculum so that our youth grows up with the importance of the message.
-We need Brian Williams, 60 Minutes, Nightline, Ellen DeGeneres, The View, and The Talk to devote significant air time to the fact that cat overpopulation can be reduced and managed if we commit ourselves as communities to the effort.
-If we need to tell the world that they will have less wrinkles to make that happen, then by all means, please feel free to borrow my headline.
+We need NBC Nightly News, 60 Minutes, Nightline, Ellen DeGeneres, The View, The Talk and more to devote significant air time to the fact that cat overpopulation can be reduced and managed if we commit ourselves as communities to the effort.
 And regardless of any of the numbers or statistics, in my opinion, every cat or kitten deserves a good home, and even one cat that has to suffer is one cat too many…

 For further information on spay/neuter, cat overpopulation, and more cat facts, please reference these detailed articles: